Quantum computational chemistry: Quantum computational chemistry mappings

-In contrast to these non-linear encodings, other mappings have been developed which exchange an increased number of qubits for a lower gate count.
-Verstraete and Cirac developed a scheme to eliminate the strings of $Z$ operators introduced by the JW transform, resulting in qubit operators with the same locality as the fermionic operators~\cite{VerCirac}.
+Mappings have been developed which endow the qubit operators with the same locality as the underlying fermionic Hamiltonian.
+These mappings typically require more qubits than the JW encoding. \textcite{VerCirac} developed a scheme to eliminate the strings of $Z$ operators introduced by the JW transform, resulting in qubit operators with the same locality as the fermionic operators.
 This is achieved by doubling the number of qubits.
-This was then generalised by Whitfield~\textit{et al.}~, who refer to these mappings as `auxiliary fermion transforms'~\cite{AuxFermion}.
-They too introduce additional qubits (at most doubling the number of qubits) to map local fermionic operators to local qubit operators. \\
+Similar ideas were introduced by \textcite{ball2005aux} and \textcite{farrelly2014causal}.
+These ideas were later generalised and expanded upon by \textcite{AuxFermion, steudtner2018codes}.\\

-There is also another variant of the BK transform, known as the Bravyi-Kitaev superfast transform~\cite{Superfast}.
-This mapping first represents each orbital by a vertex on a graph, and each interaction term in the Hamiltonian as an edge on the graph.
+There is also another variant of the BK transform, known as the Bravyi-Kitaev superfast transform (BKSF)~\cite{BRAVYI2002210}.
+This mapping first represents each spin-orbital by a vertex on a graph, and each interaction term in the Hamiltonian as an edge on the graph.
 Qubits are then associated to the edges.
 In general, a graph will have more edges than vertices, so this increases the number of qubits required.
-However, the number of gates required to implement a fermionic operator will scale as $O(d)$ where $d$ is the degree of the graph.
+However, the number of gates required to implement a fermionic operator will scale as $\mathcal{O}(d)$ where $d$ is the degree of the graph.
 Assuming fairly local interactions for a molecule, the degree of the graph will be less than the number of vertices.
-As a result, the BKSF transform will require fewer gates than the JW or parity mapping.
+As a result, the BKSF transform may require fewer gates than the JW mapping.
+We refer the reader to the work of \textcite{Superfast,chien2019superfast} for a detailed discussion of the BKSF transform, and comparison to the JW transform.
+The BKSF transform has been generalised~\cite{setia2018superfast} to either: 1) Reduce the weight of each of the Pauli operators in the Hamiltonian to $\mathcal{O}(\log d)$, or 2) Provide some protection from errors.
+A related mapping, known as the majorana loop stabilizer code, was introduced by \textcite{jiang2018majorana}.
+It also preserves the locality of the underlying model, and offers some protection from errors.
+We will discuss this error detecting/correcting property in more detail in Sec.~\ref{Subsec:StabiliserMitigation}.